-What should I look for in a broker or lender for land bridging loans?
+What to look for in a broker or lender for UK land bridging loans?

 We’ve discussed the requirements that lenders will ask of you if and when you choose to apply for bridging loans to purchase land.
 Now, let’s look at what you should look for in a potential broker aside from the services they offer:

-- The one you choose must have proven experience in handling loans and other financial instruments related to real estate purchase and development;
+- The one you choose must have proven experience in handling loans and other financial instruments related to property purchase and development;

 - Proven user experience evidenced in online reviews of the company’s service or through professional and/or personal referrals; and